jeffreyxu3435/color-swatches/readme.md

 ### Design

 I wanted a fairly simple layout with black and white which I felt would contrast well with the plethora of colors returned, and added a small flair where the saturation and lightness sliders affect the respective properties of the labels themselves.
 This serves as a visual indicator of what said sliders would impact as well, helping users not familiar with the color scheme understand how to use it.
 I also made sure to have both the slider and a text input method of input for greater granularity.
 The results are then displayed in order of hue.
-As the window width decreases (smaller browser size, mobile device), the number of elements in the grid decreases to accomodate.
+As the window width decreases (smaller browser size, mobile device), the number of elements in the grid decreases to accomodate accordingly.

 ### Minimizing API Calls